planety/prologue/docs/index.md

 What's past is prologue.

 ## Purpose
-`Prologue` is a Medium Scale Web Framework which is ideal for building elegant and high performance web services.
+`Prologue` is a Full-Stack Scale Web Framework which is ideal for building elegant and high performance web services.